Financial Assistance Options For BC Trades Students

 Student Resources:

-For students already enrolled in a SkilledTradesBC-approved apprentice program that wish to apply to receive apprentice financial support via WorkBC, watch this how-to video Apprentice Online Portal Walkthrough for BC Apprentices to learn the steps to apply.
+For students already enrolled in a SkilledTradesBC-approved apprentice program that wish to apply to receive apprentice financial support via WorkBC, visit the Apprentice Services page to see if you’re eligible, learn how to apply, and access online supports.

 Students are encouraged to contact a training institution of interest where knowledgeable staff can answer your questions on financial aid, registration procedures and training options.
 Consortium member institutions are listed here.